thomas-keller/thomas-keller.github.io/_posts/articles/2018-04-27-if-you-make-a-package-but-dont-tell-does-it-exist.md

 create_package("~/pkg_ex")

-use_package("MASS", "Suggests")
+use_package("dplyr", "Suggests")

 use_roxygen_md()
 use_readme_md()
 ```

 Really, the only thing I found a bit annoying was the roxygen annotation.
 Adding the descriptions themselves was fine, I was just thrown initially by the fact that all functions are by default private unless you declare them with @export in the roxygen documentation.
+Of course, I think that is more a function of me not being use to the syntactic sugar that roxyen asks of you.

 # There has to be a warning coming from this story, right?

-So, if you don't play videogames, or maybe even if you do, these recent events may events may have passed under the radar.
+So, if you don't play videogames, or maybe even if you do, these recent events may have passed under the radar.
 On the April 4, 2018, Valve changed [user accounts to make most details by default](https://arstechnica.com/gaming/2018/04/steam-spy-announces-its-shutting-down-blames-valves-new-privacy-settings/).
 This had the immediate effect of essentially killing Steamspy, which relied on that information being public to tally its game numbers.

 While I had only spent a day or fiddling with the code to get the package set up, the ultimate plan in my mind was always to write some sort of blog post to show it off, but more to point to usethis.
 However, as things inevitably do, other things cropped up and this project was placed on the ultimate back-burner and ultimately forgotten about.
 Then, after the change to Steam's service that basically killed of the functionality of the package I lost even more motivation to write about it.